Everything you need to know about the visitor record

 Why do I need to provide proof of financial support?

-The processing agent will want to see if you have enough money that you can financially support yourself without working.
-They will also make their decision based on the amount of funds you can provide.
-The more the better.
-If you would like to stay another 6 months you should show at least $5000 in funds.
-They must be reflected on your bank account balance.
-Savings accounts are fine as long as the funds are not locked in investments.
-The funds must be readily available.
+For example, if you want to stay for another 6 months, you should show at least $5,000 in funds.
+These funds must be reflected in your bank account balance.
+Savings accounts are acceptable, as long as the funds are not locked in investments.
+In other words, the funds must be readily available.

 How long does it take to process the application?